ErrorTzy/writings/papers/WS_Draft.md

 But let's even grant it that, in this case, Perry produces a rational action.
 Here, the bigger problem is the following.
 We can construct a similar scenario in which the person on the screen is Perry's identical twin brother, Berry (assuming there is such a person).
 In that scenario, Perry's qualitative experiences are identical to the original case; therefore the intentions he forms are the same.
 So Perry should produce the same action in both cases.
 But according to the Action Inventory Model, Berry's running is not available to Perry.
 Hence, if Berry is the person on television, Perry would not run.

-In other words, the problem with any denial of *de se* essentialism is this: It not only yields strange results, but it leads to different results in two qualitatively identical scenarios.
+In other words, the problem with any denial of *de se* essentialism is this: It not only yields strange results, but it leads to different results in qualitatively identical scenarios.
 In any situation where Perry produces a rational action, we can always construct a case where everything is qualitatively identical for Perry.
-But the content of the *de re* belief is, accidentally, about someone else.
+But in this case, the content of the *de re* belief is, accidentally, about someone else.
 If action depends on *de re* content, then the same intention would accidentally produce different unexpected results.
 But I have clarified earlier that this is not rational action because it lacks minimal means-end coherence.

 Now, we have provided two direct corollary of the Principle of Sanity, one on causation and another on personal identity.
-These two corollaries are purely negative: it tells us what we cannot adopt.
-But the Principle of Sanity can achieve more.
+These two corollaries are purely negative: it tells us what we *cannot* adopt.
+But the Principle of Sanity can also achieve positive results.

+As I have argued earlier, if the Principle of Sanity entails that there is $x$,